 NOTE ― The nominal wall thickness is expressed in units of millimetres.

-Mean Wall Thickness, em - ― Arithmetic mean of at least four measurements regularly spaced around the same cross sectional plane of the pipe, including the measured minimum and maximum value obtained, rounded up to the nearest 0.1 mm.
+Mean Wall Thickness, em ― Arithmetic mean of at least four measurements regularly spaced around the same cross sectional plane of the pipe, including the measured minimum and maximum value obtained, rounded up to the nearest 0.1 mm.

 Definitions Related to Pressure